barbazul/1kfa/mod_guide_gm.md

 if the character could clearly see the creature and the cave floor they're diving into.

- * You can use 2 points from the *Bad Bank* to create one level of disadvantage
+ * You can use 2 points from the *Challenge Bank* to create one level of disadvantage

 This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature.
-No further expenditure from the Bad Bank is needed.
+No further expenditure from the Challenge Bank is needed.

 Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at one player.